Police Call Box

 After delays and complications for more than six months the new police "recall system" will be completed early next week in the Central and Western districts, it was announced yesterday by Charles D. Gaither, Commissioner of Police.
 This system, conceived by the Commissioner, will be established throughout the city by next year, Mr. Gaither said, providing an appropriation permits it.

-Having been tested through experiments with the call-box at Baltimore and Charles streets and in outlying sections of the Northern district, the system is regarded as feasible and satisfactory and is expected to aid in quick capture of criminals.
-Through the "recall" patrolmen all over the city can be summoned immediately and instructions given to the entire force at one time.
+Having been tested through experiments with the call-box at Baltimore and Charles streets and in outlying sections of the Northern district, the system is regarded as feasible and satisfactory and is expected to aid in the quick capture of criminals.
+Through the "recall" patrolmen all over the city can be summoned immediately and instructions were given to the entire force at one time.

 How System Works

 All police call boxes in the Central and Western districts are being equipped with a red light projecting over the top of the box.
 A cable connects with the series of boxes to the respective districts and with headquarters.
 When a patrolman is wanted his box is "flashed."
 And the light blinks until the telephone receiver is removed from the hook.
 If the entire force is wanted every box flashes simultaneously until answered.
-Under the present system, there is no means of obtaining communication with patrolmen on the street.
-The policemen call their respective districts every hour and between the hours of call unless someone is dispatched to-call the officer wanted.
-There is no means of locating him.
+Under the present system, there are no means of obtaining communication with patrolmen on the street.
+The policemen call their respective districts every hour and between the hours of call unless someone is dispatched to call the officer wanted.
+There are no means of locating him.
 When the light flashes the officer will know that his district wants him and will answer.